COVA Price Down 16.1% This Week (COVA)

 - COZ (COZ) traded up 26.7% against the dollar and now trades at $0.22 or 0.00004541 BTC.

 COVA’s total supply is 6,500,000,000 tokens and its circulating supply is 2,496,011,000 tokens.
-COVA’s official message board is medium.com/@covatoken.
+COVA’s official website is covalent.ai.
+COVA’s official Twitter account is @covatoken.
 The Reddit community for COVA is /r/Covalent_Official and the currency’s Github account can be viewed here.
-COVA’s official Twitter account is @covatoken.
-COVA’s official website is covalent.ai.
+The official message board for COVA is medium.com/@covatoken.

 Buying and Selling COVA

-COVA can be traded on these cryptocurrency exchanges: BitMax and Huobi.
-It is usually not possible to purchase alternative cryptocurrencies such as COVA directly using US dollars.
-Investors seeking to acquire COVA should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+COVA can be traded on these cryptocurrency exchanges: Huobi and BitMax.
+It is usually not presently possible to purchase alternative cryptocurrencies such as COVA directly using U.S. dollars.
+Investors seeking to trade COVA should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase COVA using one of the exchanges listed above.

 Receive News & Updates for COVA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for COVA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.